jgjin/not-quite-an-expert/content/posts/gold_and_feathers.md

 Living in the United States, a ton means 2000 pounds to me.
 However, there are at least 3 common definitions of ton used today:
 1. A long ton: used in the UK, 2240 pounds
 2. A short ton: used in the US, 2000 pounds
-3. A metric ton (tonne): used in the International System of units, 1000 kilograms
+3. A metric ton (tonne): used in the International System of Units, 1000 kilograms

 Apparently, the ton longweight is another type of ton historically used in the iron industry.
 I don't care about the iron industry from a few centuries ago.
 # The answer is whatever you want, depending on where you are